everclear72216/deferred-py/doc/source/index.rst

 still running.
 All callbacks are called with a single positional argument representing the result, the reason for failure and intermediate information respectively.

-The virtues of the promise pattern over futures do reveal themselves until you hit a certain level of complexity.

 Separation of Control and Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~